Orbit misbehavior, isotropy discontinuity, and large isotypic components: Orbits, isotropy jumps, and (failure of) finite generation

 If $C(X)_{\alpha}$ were finitely generated over $C(I)$ so too would \Cref{eq:m0ideal}; on the other hand, \cite[Problem 14C]{gj_rings} shows that (the image of) $M_0$ is not finitely generated even after passing to the quotient ring $C(I)/O_0$ by the ideal

 of \cite[Problem 4I]{gj_rings}. \end{example}

-\begin{remarks} \begin{enumerate}[(1),wide=0pt] \item It is also clear from \Cref{ex:goncone} that isotypic components can easily be {\it topologically} finitely generated over $C(X)^{\bG}$ without being algebraically so.
+\begin{remarks} \begin{enumerate}[(1),wide=0pt] \item It is also clear from \Cref{ex:goncone} that isotypic components can easily be {\it topologically} finitely generated over $C(X)^{\bG}$ without being algebraically so, in the sense of containing a dense finitely-generated module.
 Indeed, all of them are (topologically f.g.): they are easily seen to be of the form

 (with $C_0$ denoting, as usual \cite[General notation]{wo}, continuous functions on a locally compact space vanishing at infinity), and hence \cite[pre Theorem 1.1]{gog_top-fg} each is respectively topologically generated by